QuantVI/succ_algo_trdng/left_off.md

 1. Yahoo!Finance is a no-go.
 We will switch to a full API version instead of trying to web-scrape, as this method has become highly protected.

 1. After a random retry, I was able to get pandas datareader installed.
 It's been broken and I haven't been able to reinstall it for a while.
 Now we are back to the 2nd method for data ingestion.

+1. historical data retrievel is working, Moving to code the storage of data in the MySQL db.

+2020-02-06

+1. Have moved to the daily quotes storage pieces.
+In the original, the fetched data was more or less in text format.
+After using .split() its indexable.
+We however, have fetched directly into a DataFrame, and must retrieve the right quantitiy of each row differently.

+1. .

+1. .

+1. .

+1. .

+1. .

+1. .

+1. .

+1. .

+1. .